 Cultivate the fruits of the Spirit.

 St. Paul then tells us in Galatians 5:22 that “the fruit of the spirit is love, joy, peace, patient endurance, kindness, generosity, faith, mildness, and chastity.”

 We cultivate these fruits in our hearts by our actions when we follow the two great commandments Jesus gave to us.

 God did give us free will: we are free to choose how we will live.
 We can choose to live by His commandments and live in His love, or we can turn away from His gifts and live a life only for ourselves.
-Jesus loves us so much; He does not want for us to be robots who follow Him blindly, but people who chose to love Him freely and follow Him on purpose.
+Jesus loves us so much; He does not want us to be robots who follow Him blindly, but people who chose to love Him freely and follow Him on purpose.

 We have true freedom to act as children of God, children who act out of love, kindness, and generosity instead of selfishness.
-Since Jesus freed us from the bonds sin, we can focus better on living according to His ways, living as true brothers and sisters in God without sin holding us back.
+Since Jesus freed us from the bonds of sin, we can focus better on living according to His ways, living as true brothers and sisters in God without sin holding us back.
 The more we do this, the easier it becomes.

 Receive the Sacraments.

 Jesus gave us seven gifts when He gave us the Sacraments to help us to live our lives united with Him.
 The seven Sacraments Christ instituted while He was on earth are to help us keep our lives focused on Him and give us the graces we need to live out our lives with faith.

 The Mass itself is a great prayer.
 God speaks to us through His word in the Bible and we receive Jesus–body, blood, soul, and divinity–in Holy Communion.